Lee County License Hearing Guide

 What It Is

-Decides if License Suspension is Warranted: The purpose of the hearing is to determine whether the officer had probable cause to arrest you for DUI and whether the evidence supports the suspension of your license.
+- Decides License Suspension: The sole purpose of the ALR hearing is to determine whether the DDS has sufficient evidence to suspend your driver's license.

-Lower Burden of Proof: The burden of proof at an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show "preponderance of the evidence" (more likely than not) that the suspension is justified, whereas in a criminal trial, the prosecution must prove guilt "beyond a reasonable doubt."
+- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show that it is more likely than not that you were driving under the influence, whereas in a criminal trial, the prosecution must prove your guilt beyond a reasonable doubt.

 How to Prepare